Speedrunyourknowledge/track-the-tracker/README.md

 npm run sync
 ```

-In development mode, WXT will build the extension and open a Chrome instance with the extension already loaded.
+In development mode, WXT will open a Chrome instance with the extension already loaded.
 Any change to a source file triggers an automatic reload.

 ## Success Criteria